openshift/enhancements/enhancements/installer/kubevirt-ipi.md

         - With this approach admin of the infra cluster will need to be involved in the creation of each new tenant cluster since NADs need to be created and probably also nmstate will need to be used to create the topology on the hosts.
+    At the moment, we will assume that admin created all network resources before running the installer, and the created networkName (NAD) will be the input for the installer.

         - Guest-agent is not available at the moment for RHCOS and when Multus is used \
          the VMI is depended on guest agent running inside the guest to report the IP address.